casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/session-code.md

 ## Example 1: Writing Session Code {#writing-session-code}

 The following steps illustrate the process of writing session code using an example repository containing sample session code for configuring an account: https://github.com/casper-ecosystem/two-party-multi-sig/.
-The sample code adds an associated key to an account and updates the action thresholds.
-Remember that [accounts](/design/casper-design/#accounts-head) on a Casper network can add associated accounts and set up a multi-signature scheme for deploys.
+The sample code adds an associated key to the account and updates the action thresholds.
+Remember that an [Account](/design/casper-design/#accounts-head) on a Casper network can add associated accounts and set up a multi-signature scheme for deploys.
 To follow along, clone the repository.

 ```bash
 git clone https://github.com/casper-ecosystem/two-party-multi-sig/